kriverao98/holbertonschool-hbnb/README.md

 1. Clone the repository: `git clone git@github.com:kriverao98/holbertonschool-hbnb.git`
 2. Navigate to the project directory: `cd holbertonschool-hbnb`
 3. Install the required dependencies: `pip install -r requirements.txt`

+## Usage

+This project allows its user to create, delete, and update the "User", "City", "Country", "Place", "Review", and "Amenity" classes in a HBnB clone.

 ## Authors